-A customer's overall experience with a brand -- positive or negative -- is a major contributor to both long-term loyalty and sales.
+A customer's overall experience with a brand -- positive or negative -- is a major contributor to long-term loyalty and sales.

 4. Free word-of-mouth advertising

-6. Better understand the competition's strengths and weaknesses
+6. Understand the competition's strengths and weaknesses

 Much of the customer data a CX platform collects contains information about how customers compare one product or service to a competitor's.
 Collection and analysis of this data can help organizations understand what people like and dislike about their competitors.